-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEN of the child or young person, the child or young person has not made expected progress, the school or parents should consider requesting an Education, Health and Care needs assessment.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEN of the child or young person, the child or young person has not made expected progress over a long term or where there is external agency evidence to suggest a specific identified area of SEND that will have a long term impact on future learning, the school or parents should consider requesting an Education, Health and Care needs assessment (CoSA, 'Consideration of Statutory Assessment').

-Any child with an EHC plan will continue to have termly reviews and an annual review at least every 12 months.
+Any child with an EHC plan will continue to have termly reviews and an annual review at least every 12 months, in line with when the EHCP is dated.
 Where a child is not reaching set targets or there are concerns with the progress against the EHC plan targets an early review will be held.
 At annual reviews, all relevant professionals will be invited at least 4 weeks prior to the meeting with paper work circulated no less than a week before the meeting.